Pet Nutrition Resources for Pet Owners, Grain-Free

 Your Dog’s Diet

 Reconsider your dog’s diet.
-If you’re feeding a boutique, grain-free, or exotic ingredient diets, I would reassess whether you could change to a diet with more typical ingredients made by a company with a long track record of producing good quality diets.
+If you’re feeding a boutique, grain-free, or exotic ingredient diets, we would reassess whether you could change to a diet with more typical ingredients made by a company with a long track record of producing good quality diets.
 And do yourself a favor – stop reading the ingredient list.
 Although this is the most common way owners select their pets’ food, it is the least reliable way to do so.
-And be careful about currently available pet food rating websites that rank pet foods either on opinion or on based on myths and subjective information.
+And be careful about currently available pet food rating websites that rank pet foods either based on opinion or based on myths and subjective information.
 It’s important to use more objective criteria (e.g., research, nutritional expertise, quality control in judging a pet food).
 The best way to select what is really the best food for your pet is to ensure the manufacturer has excellent nutritional expertise and rigorous quality control standards (see our “Questions you should be asking about your pet’s food” post).

 Change your dog’s diet to one made by a well-known reputable company and containing standard ingredients (e.g., chicken, beef, rice, corn, wheat).
 Changing to a raw or homecooked diet will not protect your dog from this issue (and may increase the risk for other nutritional deficiencies).
 If your dog requires a homecooked diet or has other medical conditions that require special considerations, be sure to talk to a veterinarian or a veterinary nutritionist (acvn.org) before making a dietary change.
 You can contact the Cummings Nutrition Service to schedule an appointment (email@example.com)